PerchunPak/czech-plus/docs/pages/specification/adjective.rst

     Completion of comparison degrees of the adjective.
 Can have any value, even another word.
 For example, if the word has irregular form.
-Can be unset, if the adjective doesn't have comparison degrees.
+Can be skipped with ``_``\ , if the adjective doesn't have comparison degrees.
     Number of words here must be equal to number of words in :class:`~AdjectiveWord.czech` field.

-  .. attribute:: translation

-    Translation of the word to your language.

   .. admonition:: Example